Hyperbolic Large Language Models: Foundations of hyperbolic geometry

 Alternatively, the \emph{Lorentz} model represents $\mathbb{H}^n$ as a hyperboloid embedded in $\mathbb{R}^{n+1}$: $\mathcal{L}_r^{n+1} = \{x \in \mathbb{R}^{n+1}: \langle x,x\rangle_L = -r^2,\; x_0>0\}$, equipped with the Minkowski inner product~\cite{nickel2018learning}:

 Note that the Lorentz model uses only the \textit{upper sheet} ($x_0 > 0$) of the two-sheeted hyperboloid.
 This upper sheet constraint ensures that all points represent valid hyperbolic space coordinates.
-The hyperbolic distance in this model is
+The hyperbolic distance between two points $x$ and $y$ is:

 and one can convert between the Lorentz and Poincar\'e representations via explicit coordinate mappings~\cite{pmlr-v202-mishne23a}.
-Both models are useful; notably, the Lorentz model often provides better numerical stability for optimization (since it spreads points more evenly when far from the origin).
-In either model, gradient-based learning is performed with Riemannian optimization techniques (e.g., RSGD) or projected Euclidean updates via the exponential and logarithmic maps.
+Notably, the Lorentz model often provides better numerical stability for optimization.
+In either models, gradient-based learning can be performed with Riemannian optimization techniques in Section~\ref{sec:hyp_optimizers} and projected Euclidean updates via the exponential and logarithmic maps.